 10. Organizations or Charities that you are passionate about

 Now, you must decide who you want to be in charge of your estate distribution and exactly what you want to give each of your beneficiaries.
-While some assets like those items in your home (furniture, pot and pans, tools and linens) can be distributed with general instructions to an individual or a group of individuals by percentage, other items must be prudently and specifically named (given in whole or part to an individual or group of individuals).
+While some assets like those items in your home (furniture, pot and pans, tools, and linens) can be distributed with general instructions to an individual or a group of individuals by percentage, other items must be prudently and specifically named (given in whole or part to an individual or group of individuals).
 Once you know whom you are giving your estate to, you must decide who you will put in charge of making sure the distribution is handled according to your wishes.
 The executor (the person you have chosen to administer/distribute your estate) can be a professional such as an attorney or a member of checklist number two (above).
 Loved ones or trusted friends are typically chosen over professionals since a professional administration of a will may put an undue financial burden on the estate, thereby reducing the overall value to the beneficiaries.
-These choices are the heart of the estate planning and will require the most consideration.
+These choices are at the heart of estate planning and will require the most consideration.

-Incidental to the will are documents commonly associated with end-of life planning to account for the instance of incapacity.
+Incidental to the will are documents commonly associated with end-of-life planning to account for the instance of incapacity.
 These documents allow an affiant to empower someone else to make financial, medical, and general decisions for them should they become unable to make those decisions for themselves.
 Think of it like this, the paperwork will allow you to put someone you know and love in charge of your affairs to make decisions according to your wishes because they know you and your preferences.
 Here’s where the peace of mind really comes into play.
 The following documents are common considerations of estate planning:

-1. Statutory Durable power of Attorney
+1. Statutory Durable Power of Attorney

 2. Revocable Transfer of Deed on Death